moonkie

 Going to your state's elementary and secondary education website and reading up on your state's standards will help you keep them straight when choosing Montessori activities for your little one.
 However, this can be tricky with high school requirements.

-The Montessori approach holds practical life skills highly, while state curriculum requirements clearly do not.
+The Montessori approach places great emphasis on practical life skills, whereas state curriculum requirements clearly do not.
 So, making standard state math requirements practical is crucial to maintaining the activity and interest feel of Montessori homeschooling.

-For example, doing sewing, quilting, or construction projects for geometry would apply that standard textbook geometry to real-world skill activities.
+For example, doing sewing, quilting, or construction projects in geometry would apply textbook geometry to real-world skills.
 Starting a business, dabbling in investing, or undertaking an engineering project would help with algebra.

 For chemistry, soap or candle making, cooking, or gardening all apply.
-It is challenging to weave state education requirements into the Montessori method at home, but it is possible!
+It is challenging to weave state education requirements into the Montessori Method at home, but it is possible!
+Keep records, use quality textbooks, and teach your child test-taking skills to help them pass state exams.

 Incorporating Technology into a Montessori Homeschooling Program

-While the Montessori method is focused on hands-on learning, technology is still an important part of a Montessori homeschooling program because it is a real-world skill nowadays.
+While the Montessori Method emphasizes hands-on learning, technology remains an important part of a Montessori homeschooling program because it is a real-world skill today.

-Staying away from screens and technology is best for preschoolers, toddlers, and babies because they don't benefit much.
+Staying away from screens and technology is best for preschoolers, toddlers, and babies, as they don't benefit much from them.
 Screens are simply a babysitter for parents at these stages.

-However, you can use technology to supplement and enhance learning experiences at the elementary, middle, and high school levels to keep children engaged and interested in learning.
+However, you can use technology to supplement and enhance learning experiences at the elementary, middle, and high school levels, keeping children engaged and interested in learning.

 There are loads of apps and programs out there for this, like ABC Mouse or Adventure Academy.
 But again, such programs are extras that are not Montessori-inspired and should probably be limited in time.